-As I've already said, I have taken photos most of my life and I have created digital art for over twenty years.
+I have taken photos most of my life and I have created digital art for over twenty years.
 The endless digital photo art features made possible with the latest software advancements provide me with unique opportunities to combine my art with photographic sources.
 This ability to further express myself beyond the capture of a photo is becoming more apparent in a large amount of my work.

 The camera in your pocket, or purse if you prefer, has rapidly come of age.
 Smartphones have evolved into serious image capture devices and the opportunities for creative postproduction through inexpensive apps is constantly increasing.

 Most people carry a mobile device with them at all times and the iPhone is possibly the most used camera in the world.
 Mobile photography has re-shaped how we create, share and employ photography.
 For me, the iPhone has changed the way I approach creative photography.
 It has been extremely liberating to leave bulky DSLR equipment to one side and embrace the world of iPhoneography.